AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/guest-orders.md

 * **If guest orders are allowed**, this means that some orders do not have a value in the **customer\_id** column.
 Only registered customers are given a value for the **customer\_id** column on the **orders** table.
 Customers who are not registered will receive a NULL (or blank) value for this column.
 As a result, not all order records will have matching records in the **customers** table.

   To identify the unique individual that made the order, there needs to be another unique user attribute beside **customer\_id** attached to an order.
-Typically, customer\'s email address is used.
+Typically, customer's email address is used.

   ![Image 2](../assets/Image_2.png)